irenkuyucu/wannabe/README.md

 - scorekeeping,
 - and moving the session from lobby to final results.

-The real game happens between the players in person.
+The actual debating, convincing, defending, and trash talk all happen in person.

 ## How It Works

 1. One player creates a room.
 2. Everyone else joins with the room code or share link.
 3. Players mark ready.
-4. Each round starts with a “Would you rather be…” prompt.
+4. Each round starts with a “Would you wanna be…” prompt.
 5. Everyone picks a side.
 6. The two sides make their case in timed speaking turns.
 7. A rebuttal phase follows.